 Preschool Sounds & Letters

-The best way to give your child a solid background before starting kindergarten is to read stories about letters, what they look like, and what they sound like.
-You will be enjoying a cuddle/story time with your child and yet powerful learning will be going on in the background!
-Perfect for family time, bedtime or anytime reading!
+The best way to give your child a solid background before starting Kindergarten is to read stories about letters, what they look like, and what they sound like.
+You will be enjoying a story time with your child and powerful learning will be going on in the background!

-Each full page color illustration shows a number embedded in an image, provides details in the picture for the child to count, and numbers are introduced using lyrics that can be sung to the tune of Baa Baa Black Sheep.
+Each full page, color illustration shows an image embedded in an image, provides details in the picture for the child to count, and numbers are introduced using lyrics that can be sung to the tune of Baa Baa Black Sheep!

-I Can Count from 1 to 20 is a poster of our stylized numbers arranged in rows of five numbers, which allows an important number pattern to emerge.
-Each number image includes some details to count.
-The little rhyme under each number helps children relate the image they see to the number symbol.
+I Can Count from 1 - 20 is a poster of our stylized numbers arranged in rows of five numbers, which allows an important number pattern to emerge.
+Each number image includes some details to count, The little rhyme under each image helps children relate the image they see to the number symbol.

 Children as young as 18 months can learn basic sight words as easily as reading them a picture book.
-We recommend Lists F and Nouns1 to begin with.
+We recommend List F & Nouns 1 to begin with.

-You can let your child handle the cards and tell you what they say, or you can display a handful at a time in a pocket chart or on a bulletin board in their room.
+You can let your child handle the cards and tell you what they say or you can display a handful at a time in a pocket chart or bulletin board in their room.
 Just show your child a card and talk with them about what you can see in the picture.
-Later, while displaying a handful of cards, ask your child, "Can you find 'morning?'
-Or as you point to a word, ask them, "What does this word say?"
+Later, while displaying a handful of cards, ask your child, "Can you find 'morning'?"
+Or as you point to a word, ask them, "What does this say?"